Twinr Alternative: When You Want Real Builds, Not Rentals (2026)

 Code2Native inverts that: you pay for builds, not for the app's continued existence.
 Here are our actual numbers, straight from the pricing page:

-• The Free tier costs $0 and includes one build credit — enough to produce a real Android app before you pay anything.
+- The Free tier costs $0 and includes three Preview builds a day — enough to produce a real Android app before you pay anything.

-• Starter is $29 per month for 10 build credits (Android builds, iOS Web Clip, no watermark).
+- Starter is no longer sold (Android builds, iOS Web Clip, no watermark).

-• Pro is $99 per month for 30 build credits with a priority build queue — this is the tier that will include cloud iOS IPA builds when they open from the waitlist.
+- Pro is $99 per month for 30 build credits with a priority build queue — this is the tier that includes cloud iOS IPA builds.

-One Android build consumes one credit.
+Paid Android wraps cost 0 credits; ZIP compiles spend credits on Pro.
 Crucially, the output is a signed APK or AAB file that you download and keep, built with your own signing keys.
 If you stop paying, your published app doesn't vanish — you own the artifact and the keystore.

 Twinr vs Code2Native, feature by feature